 “I wish people knew how important it is to stand up and advocate for your loved ones — and that doing so is patriotic.
 Many families are going to feel like they are being seen and heard for the first time.
 My dad would be proud that it'll help my mom, which is all that ever mattered to him."

-– Chris C., Son of a USMC Veteran with Bladder Cancer from Camp Lejeune
+– Chris C., Son of a Camp Lejeune Veteran with Bladder Cancer

 Is There a Camp Lejeune Class Action Lawsuit?

 There is no Camp Lejeune water contamination class action lawsuit at this time.
 Instead, each claim is filed individually.

 In a class action lawsuit, compensation is divided equally between everyone.
 Because the injuries and illnesses caused by the toxic water vary in severity, the amount of compensation awarded to each person will depend on their diagnosis.

 At Sokolove Law, we will listen to the unique details of your story and fight for all of the compensation you are entitled to.

 Our team can help you determine if you may be eligible to take legal action — even if your loved one who spent time at Camp Lejeune passed away decades ago.